rustic-rs/docs/src/commands/misc/copy.md

 the entire snapshot(s) due to the different encryption keys used in the source and destination repository.
 This *may incur higher bandwidth usage and costs* than expected during normal backup runs.

+## Copying to a repository with different chunker parameters

+Instead of pre-initializing the repos you want to copy snapshots into, just use `rustic copy --init` for the first run - this will set the correct chunker parameters.

+**Note**: rustic currently refuses to copy to a repository with different chunker parameters.
+If you want to copy to a repository with different chunker parameters, you have to set the chunker parameters of the target repository to the same values as the source repository.